COVID-19 UPDATES & NEW PROTOCOLS

 About the Instructor

-Over the last 6 years, Jason has flourished as an offshore racing navigator and weather router.
-His expertise has consistently led to podium finishes in prestigious events such as the Pacific Cup and Nelsons Cup in Antigua, as well as numerous other inshore and coastal races.
-His knowledge extends to support ocean adventurers in pursuing their passion while ensuring their safety, as well.
+Meet Jason Christensen, the visionary behind racingthewind.com and a dedicated instructor at Seattle Sailing Club.
+Over the past 6 years, Jason has thrived as an offshore racing navigator and weather router, consistently achieving podium finishes in prestigious events like the Pacific Cup and Nelsons Cup.
+His expertise extends to supporting ocean adventurers and ensuring their safety.

 Book Now Book Now